Learn to do right; seek justice.

 I will sometimes share posts on social media that include the #blacklivesmatter hashtag.
 When I do, I am affirming both the principle and the larger movement of people and organizations that are working toward equality, but I am not endorsing the agenda of the organization that goes by the name, Black Lives Matter.
-I have strong and serious disagreements with some of the values promoted by the organization.
 But to be clear, the movement with its hashtag is much larger than any organization.

 I state these particular positions for clarity, but admittedly, such disclaimers are really the result of being forced into distractions by whataboutisms (but what about abortion? but what about black-on-black crime? but what about this video by a black person claiming that the pain of most black people is just imagined?…) And frankly, we don’t have time to waste on such distractions in the pursuit of the goal of real equality and equity.

 There are certainly pockets within certain denominations and communities in which overt racism exists.
 Sunday morning is still the most segregated hour in American life, and this is tragic.
 But the more widespread problem for evangelical churches has been our ignorance and absence from the issue of racism.

 Unfortunately, church leaders (myself included) have often failed to understand the issues facing people of color and have been silent or absent from the discussion on racism in our culture.
 We’ve avoided the subject.
 Predominantly black churches have led the way in civil rights for generations, often without the partnership of predominantly white churches.